Affiliate links on Android Authority may earn us a commission. Learn more.

 There’s no easy answer to this one beyond the fact that they don’t support Alexa’s audio/video technology, and vice versa.
 It’s likely a deliberate move in the interest of product sales.

 There are a few ways, the easiest being to disable the Google Nest skill following the same steps used to activate it.
-You can also go into the Google Home app, select your account profile, then navigate to Home app settings > Partner Connections > Amazon Alexa and choose Remove Amazon access.
-You also have the choice of removing devices from Alexa one-by-one.
+You can also go into the Google Home app, then navigate to Settings > Partner Connections > Amazon Alexa and choose Remove Amazon access.
+You also have the choice of removing devices from Alexa one-by-one, but they may resurface when Alexa scans for new hardware.